Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 _**Figure 7.X.** Smoothed surface based on the average elevation of 15 neighboring cells at each pixel._

+## Local operations

+A local function operates ..
+Chapter 7.6 includes many more examples of using local operations related to working with multiband satellite data and geospatial timeseries data spanning multiple years.

 ### Reclassification

 The goal in the following section is to calculate and use different surface features to find a suitable place for building a new summer house.
 To do this, we will use information for example about elevation, slope and aspect of the terrain. so think of a scenario where all of these can be utilized.
 The criteria for finding a suitable place for a summer cottage will be based on following preferences: